modula-systems/modula/_sources/algorithms/newton-schulz.rst.txt

 .. math::
    f(x) = a x + b x^3 + c x^5 + d x^7 + e x^9 + ...

 And then choose the coefficients :math:`a,b,c,d,e,...` to achieve your desired behaviour.
-Two important things to consider are:
+Three important things to consider are:

-- What order do you want to truncate at?
+- What order do you want to truncate your polynomial at?
 A higher-order iteration can converge in fewer steps, but each step is more expensive.
 There is a trade-off here.
 - Do you want the iterations to converge?
 If so, you at least need to enforce that the coefficients sum to 1 so that :math:`f(1) = 1`.
 You could consider enforcing additional derivative conditions, such as that :math:`\partial f / \partial x = 0` at :math:`x=1`, to further stabilize the convergence.
+- Do you want to use different polynomials on different steps?
+This adds complexity but provides a larger design space.

 After making these decisions, you may have leftover degrees of freedom.
 A fun way to fix these degrees of freedom is to open up `Desmos <https://desmos.com>`_ and play around with the coefficients using sliders.